 Are Crocs bad for kids' feet?

-What is squishy, water-resistant and on kids' feet everywhere?
-The answer is Crocs.
-These clog-like shoes are a popular choice among kids and teens and even some parents.
+Let's talk crocs now - not the spiny reptiles.
+We're talking about the squishy shoes.
+Love them or hate them, they are everywhere, especially among kids and teens.
 But are they bad for developing feet?
 NPR health correspondent Maria Godoy investigates.

 I'm standing outside an elementary school in suburban Maryland...